|Museum Board of TrusteesCurator's BlogMission StatementHistoryFAQs|

 However, plenty of traces of the glass company did remain - in the form of glass fragments.
 Serious glass collectors, tourists and artisans sought these small treasures in the marshes and on the beaches.
 Hazel Blake French and Nina Sutton were jewelry designers who polished the glass fragments to look like jewels and designed settings for them.

-Now, the Sandwich Glass Museum has decided to "Relight the fires in Sandwich" with a glass furnace and new exhibits to better tell the story of the glass industry in Sandwich.
+The Sandwich Glass Museum has "Relit the Fires in Sandwich" with a glass furnace and new exhibits to better tell the story of the glass industry in Sandwich.
 While we will not be able to completely recreate that booming, smoking glass factory, our visitors are able to feel the heat from the glory hole on their faces.
 They can watch the glassblower turn and twist the hot glass into wonderful forms, and visions of those former days will not be so difficult to understand or imagine.